rlisle/Patriot/README.md

 that can be used to simplify
 programming IoT devices using Particle's $19 Photon.

-I've also include the Eagle files and instructions for creating general purpose IoT printed circuit boards.
+I've also included the Eagle files and instructions for creating general purpose IoT printed circuit boards.
 Using these files, PCBs can be ordered from China for about $1.50 each.